Riley HR in 9th leads Braves past Dodgers 5-1 in NLCS opener

 It was the first time since March 12, the day spring training was suspended because of the coronavirus, there were fans in the stands for an MLB game.

-All 10,700 tickets available to the general public were sold, in addition to another 800 or so utilized by the league and teams.
-That was about 28% of the 40,518 capacity at the new Texas Rangers ballpark where the retractable roof was open for the first NLCS game played at a neutral site.
+All 10,700 tickets available to the general public were sold, in addition to another 800 or so utilized by MLB and the teams.
+That was about 28% of the 40,518 capacity at the new Texas Rangers ballpark, where the retractable roof was open for the first NLCS game played at a neutral site.

 The Braves had the bases loaded in the eighth after reliever Dustin May hit pinch-hitter Pablo Sandoval with a pitch.
 Victor Gonzalez came on and struck out pinch-hitter Charlie Culberson, punctuating the inning-ending out with an emphatic fist pump on the way back to the dugout.